Ride Start Date: 2021-11-08

 Registrations opened on April 23 2021.
 The field limit of 60 has been reached, therefore a wait list has been established to cater for entry cancellations (view list here).
 If you cannot do the ride but would still like to be involved, why not volunteer to help with the running of the event?
 Depending on the help provided, volunteers can receive free food and accommodation during the event.

 For further information or to volunteer for the event, email email@example.com.

 Support at Controls for the 1200 km options is designed for the ride to be completed in 80 to 90 hours (giving maximum sleep and enjoyment).

 Also available (at extra cost):

 Yes, a wait list will be established.
 OS riders will be considered if international travel restrictions are eased prior to November.

 Check the general Terms and Conditions when entering for Audax Australia events.
-The schedule for reimbursements will be added to these T&Cs (date tbc) and clearly outlined.

 Refunds will be provided for cancellations, the following schedule overrides the standard Audax Australia Terms & Conditions cancellation policy:

 If there is a Wait List, Audax Australia may, in its absolute discretion, refund the Ride Entry Fee less an administration fee of $50.